BEST MULTIVITAMINS FOR NIGHT SHIFT WORKERS

 Working at night caused my health to rapidly deteriorate.
 I also observed that I suffered from fevers and colds every two weeks.
 After spending an excessive amount of money on Decolgen and tissues, I decided to visit the doctor.

-The doctor went on to say that night shift employees are typically ill due to sleep deprivation and poor nutrition.
+The doctor went on to say that night-shift employees are typically ill due to sleep deprivation and poor nutrition.
 Since I did not have any allergies or health conditions, he confirmed that I should take multivitamins because they are extremely beneficial for the immune system.

 I then posed the age-old question, "Which multivitamin is the best?"

-And he responded, "whatever you prefer"
+And he responded, "Whatever you prefer"

-I then asked the doctor, with patience, to just recommend the best multivitamin bran.
+I then asked the doctor, with patience, to just recommend the best multivitamin brand.
 Then he responded, "There is no such thing as the best multivitamin, as multivitamins vary in composition, but taking any brand is preferable to nothing."

 Then, I went to a local drugstore and examined the packaging of Clusivol, Centrum, Enervon, Revicon, Stresstabs, etc. Each multivitamin brand appeared similar, but the amount of vitamin mg varied.
-The average price per capsule was 9-11 Pesos, but Revicon Forte won the "cheap" award with a price of 7 Pesos.
+The average price per capsule was10-20 Pesos, but Revicon Forte won the "cheap" award with a price of 7 Pesos.

 I decided to take Enervon-C because the slogan "More Energy, More Happy" was running through my head.
+True enough when I started taking Enervon C, my sniffles became a little more controlled.
+This was proof enough that Vitamin C really works.

 How about Generics?